 WHEREAS the Council and the DSE coordinate with the Department of Health and Human Services, for the provision of independent living services;

-The name of this organization shall be the NEVADA STATEWIDE INDEPENDENT LIVING COUNCIL, hereinafter referred to as the "Council" as established by an Executive Order 2024- by the Governor of the State of Nevada in 2024.
+The name of this organization shall be the NEVADA STATEWIDE INDEPENDENT LIVING COUNCIL, hereinafter referred to as the "Council" as established by an Executive Order 2017-12 by the Governor of the State of Nevada in 2017 and doing business as “NV SILC”.

 Article III.
 Mission